The best breakfast spots in Rome

 Via Giovanni da Empoli, 37 (Ostiense)

 Marigold is a delightful restaurant and micro bakery in the Ostiense neighbourhood, with a north European flare.
 A nice open space with thoughtful minimalist decor, but still cosy and inviting.
 Take a break from the traditional Italy, and enjoy a different kind of breakfast, served from Wednesday to Friday.
-Still offering the classic pastries, but with a wonderful selection of other options to choose from, like yoghurt and granola, cinnamon swirls, scones, avocado toast, poached eggs and lots more.
+Still offering the classic pastries, but with a wonderful selection of other options to choose from, like yoghurt and granola, cinnamon swirls, avocado toast, poached eggs and lots more.
 Made with the freshest ingredients and lots of care, every plate of packed with flavour.
 Also, on the weekends they serve a tasty brunch!

 Pasticceria Panificio Panella